dzvid/gobarber-web/notes.md

 - Import the toastify styles in the global styles.
 - Import the toast base component in App.js, and now you can use it wherever you want :)

+---

+10. Create user account feature:

+---

+11. Client authenticated requests:

+- Resume: After the client is logged in the app, every request to the API should contain the JWT token in the authorization header.